 Ultimately, only you can decide how prepped you want to be in case of an emergency.
 Anything is better than nothing - so if budget is an issue, or if larger storms don’t concern you, then just doing the bare minimum is likely to work.

-It’s also important to regularly check your storm shelter’s inventory - don’t assume that you have everything you need.
+It’s also important to regularly check your inventory against your storm shelter supplies checklist - don’t assume that you have everything you need.
 Some things will expire and you never know if a family member borrowed something and never replaced it.
 Taking time every few months to ensure all your prep is still in order will help you in the long run.

-Hopefully you now have an idea of the basics every shelter needs.
+Hopefully you now have an idea of the basics of what to take to a storm shelter.
 Just having a fully prepped backpack can mean the difference between a night spent in safety and mortal danger.
 So carefully think about what you need to feel as safe as possible.